gbinu42/hudra.day/FIRESTORE_SECURITY_RULES.md

       allow delete: if request.auth != null && getUserRole() == 'admin';
     }

+    // Comments collection rules
+    match /comments/{commentId} {
+      // Anyone can read approved comments
+      allow read: if resource.data.status == 'approved';

+      // Authenticated users can read their own comments (regardless of status) allow read: if request.auth != null && resource.data.userId == request.auth.uid;

+      // Admins can read all comments
+      allow read: if request.auth != null && getUserRole() == 'admin';

+      // Anyone (authenticated or not) can create comments, but they must start as 'pending'
+      // parentId is optional for nested/threaded comments allow create: if request.resource.data.status == 'pending' &&
+                       request.resource.data.comment is string &&
+                       request.resource.data.name is string &&
+                       request.resource.data.email is string &&
+                       request.resource.data.resourceType is string &&
+                       request.resource.data.resourceId is string &&
+                       (!('parentId' in request.resource.data) || request.resource.data.parentId is string);

+      // Only admins can update or delete comments allow update, delete: if request.auth != null && getUserRole() == 'admin';
+    }

     // Add rules for other collections as needed...
   }
 }
 ```

 ## Key Security Features:

+### Books & Pages

 1. **Public Books**: Books without the `private` and `protected` fields (or with both set to `false`) are accessible to all authenticated users
 2. **Private Books**: Books with `private: true` (but not `protected: true`) are only accessible to editors and admins